lkarvec/LGC-H-EMP-CalculatorSite/README.md

 # WORK IN PROGRESS

 ### TO DO
-Figure out hosting solutions and if they will require dockerization - note; EMPS offered help;
+Figure out hosting solutions - note; EMPS offered help;

 Contact the CanvasJS tech team to figure out the height sizing issue of the graph